 Talking About Access as a Part of Planning

-Access needs should be shared and talked about without shame.
+Access needs should be shared, and talked about openly and without shame.
 Make space for your group members, guests, and participating community members to clearly define their access needs at regular meetings as well as special events.
 Many people’s access needs are invisible.
 They should feel welcome to share those needs without fear of reprisal, so an intentional space for sharing is very important!

 Requirement: Promotional Materials